Why SpeeDee Oil Change & Auto Service® is a Top-Rated Automotive Franchise

 Our History and VisionFounded in 1980, SpeeDee Oil Change & Auto Service has grown to more than 150 centers in the United States.
 The brand has flourished, thanks to a commitment to customer service, innovation, and driving strong ROI for franchisees.

-$372 Billion IndustryTotal sales expected for the automotive aftermarket industry in 2024.
+$514 BILLION INDUSTRYTotal sales expected for the automotive aftermarket industry by 2024.
 That’s up from $325 billion in 2021.

 The auto repair industry is massive, steadily growing, and resistant to downturns.